- No products in the cart.

 Wild honey: The whole honeycomb is broken and squeezed to get honey.
 Their habitat is completely destroyed by this process.
 For making further honey they have to make a new home (hive) from scratch which may take very long.
 This is the hygienic difference between Apiary honey vs wild bee honey

 Apiary honey: The production of honey will be more because honey can be extracted from the same hive multiple times during the season.

 Wild honey: Production of honey will be less because every time the hive will be destroyed.
 Honey can be extracted only once.

 Apiary honey: It is as natural as wild bee honey.
-It is the rather more hygienic practice of extracting honey.
+It is a rather more hygienic practice of extracting honey.
 Hence honey will be clear and less cloudy.

 Wild bee honey: As this honey is extracted by squeezing the whole hive, it has been contaminated by many impurities like larvae and excess pollen.
 Hence it will be cloudy.

 Apiary honey: increasing because beekeepers explore more and more areas to migrate and keep their bee boxes, whereas earlier only wild bees were present.

 Wild bee honey: Decreasing drastically, because beehives are destroyed each time during extraction.
 They have to make a new home every time which is not possible many times and they die out.

 Myth: Beekeepers keep their bees boxes in one place, feed sugar and make honey.

 Fact: Beekeepers migrate to 5-6 different places to keep bee boxes in flowering areas.
 They only feed sugar when there are no flowers and the bees are dying.
 Bees do not store sugar as honey, they just eat it for their survival.
 Any trace of sugar found in honey can be identified by laboratory testing.